cycfi/elements/docs/aspects.md

 * [Sliders too!](#sliders-too)

 -------------------------------------------------------------------------------

-## Flyweight
+The three key aspects behind Elements are:

-Elements, is very lightweight and extremely modular.
-You compose very fine-grained, flyweight “elements” to form deep element hierarchies using a declarative interface with heavy emphasis on reuse.
+**Modularity:** Elements is very lightweight and extremely modular.
+You compose very fine-grained, flyweight "elements" to form deep element hierarchies using a declarative interface with heavy emphasis on reuse.
+Even the most basic elements such as buttons are composed of even finer elements.

+**Declarativity:** Elements exposes a declarative API using modern C++.
+Declarative C++ code tells you *what* rather than *how* (imperative, i.e. control flow).
+There are no code generators.
+The GUI is declared entirely in C++ code.
+After a while, code reuse, using a palette of fine-grained elements, becomes very familiar and intuitive, much like using HTML.

+**Interoperability:** Elements is usable in any application and plays well with other GUI libraries and frameworks.

+## Minimal Example

 Specific examples should make it clear.
 Let's start with a basic window with a dark grey background.
 Actually, this is the same as the 'empty' example provided in the ‘examples’ directory.

 ```c++
 #include <elements.hpp>